flairNLP/fundus/docs/how_to_contribute.md

 This indicates the sitemap is a Google News Sitemap and thus `https://www.latimes.com/news-sitemap.xml` is a Google News Index Map.

 The idea of the news sitemap is to give an overview of recent articles while a sitemap spans the entire website.
-To get your news source running, specify either `sitemaps` (spanning the entire website), a `news_map` (referring to a Google News Sitemap or Google News Index Map if available) or `rss_feeds` covering recently published articles.
+To get your news source running, specify either `sitemaps` (spanning the entire website), a `news_map` (referring to a Google News Sitemap or Google News Index Map if available), or `rss_feeds` covering recently published articles.

-Given the above information our entry should look like this now:
+Given the above information, our entry should look like this now:
 ``` python
 LATimes = PublisherSpec(
     domain="https://www.latimes.com/",